Automattic/fb-instant-articles/README.md

 There are a number of filters available in the plugin for modifying the output.

+**How do I post articles to Instant Articles after plugin is installed?**

+You can re-publish existing articles (simply edit + save) or post new articles in order to submit them to Instant Articles.
+After you have 50 articles added, you will be able to submit them for review.

 **How do I change the feed slug/URL if I'm using the RSS integration?**

 To change the feed slug, set the constant INSTANT_ARTICLES_SLUG to whatever you like.
 If you do, remember to flush the rewrite rules afterwards.